Getting started on a new usability testing project—even if you’ve conducted hundreds of studies before—can be complicated.

 Longitudinal studies can be done at any time.
 They can be especially helpful during the ideation phase before product development as a way to understand how users solve a problem without your product.
 You can also run them after development, which will give you insight into how, when, and why people naturally use your product or service.

 Diary studies can be conducted at any time.
-They can be done before development, to gather requirements, or after a product has been launched to gather data on how, when, and why people naturally use it.
+They can be done before development, to gather requirements, or after launching a product to gather data on how, when, and why people naturally use it.

 In a card sorting study, participants sort topics like pages, categories, or pieces of content into related groups.
 This can provide insight into how people group and label content and information in their minds.
 This is helpful when designing or assessing an information structure.